9 Secrets Your Vaginal Discharge Is Trying to Tell You

 You have trichomoniasis

 This STD often makes itself known, says Dr. Gaither.
 “Your discharge will be green,” she says.
 And—gross-out alert—she goes on to say that if you look at a smear of infected discharge under a microscope, you would notice little parasitic organisms swimming and moving around.
 That said, the CDC notes that only 30 percent of people experience trichomoniasis symptoms—for most, it totally goes unnoticed.
 Also pay attention to itching, burning, redness, or pain while you pee.
 Oral medication can clear it up.
+Keep up with your sexual health with an at-home STD test subscription.

 “A lot of women stress that their discharge isn’t normal,” says Dr. Ascher-Walsh.
 But it’s perfectly fine for it to fluctuate each cycle and change as you get older.
 Usually, there’s nothing to worry about, particularly if you’re not guilty of one of the 15 things that can harm your vaginal health.
 “Unless something is bothersome about it, a simple change in discharge is typically not a problem,” he says.
 Take a deep breath: it’s probably all good.